dmaccormac/Pogo/README.md

 #### Parameters:
 - **refreshInterval**: Specifies the interval (in seconds) at which to refresh the system metrics.
 - **sortBy**: Specifies the column by which to sort the process list.
 Valid values are 'CPU', 'Memory', and 'DiskIO'.
-- **topN**: Specifies the number of items to display in the view.
+- **top**: Specifies the number of items to display in the view.
 Default value is 10.
+- **watchProcess**: Specifies the name(s) of the process to highlight in the table view.

 #### Example:
 ```powershell